home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

 - `network_down`: Displays total down speed of network interfaces (combines all interfaces).

 Information:
-- `temperature`: Displays the temperature of the nas
+- `temperature`: Displays the temperature of the NAS.
-- `uptime`: Displays the uptime of the nas (in seconds)
+- `uptime`: Displays the uptime of the NAS (in seconds).

 For each disk:
 - `disk_smart_status`: Displays the S.M.A.R.T status of the disk.